 Induction cooking ranges are the hot new thing in home cooking.
 They’re safer, easier to clean, and some say cook better.
-But, not all cookware works with it.
+But, not all cookware works with them.
 We’ve found the best induction cookware that will help you take advantage of this new modern marvel.

 In a hurry?
-Our top rated best induction cookware sets are:
+Our top-rated best induction cookware sets are:

 Want to know more?
 Read on…

-Induction cooking is a process that heats stovetop vessels with an electromagnetic field, rather than traditional heat conduction.
+Induction cooking is a process that heats stovetop vessels with an electromagnetic field rather than traditional heat conduction.

-Using this method, the range top doesn’t become hot, so there’s no fire risk of starting if you accidentally leave your stove on.
+Using this method, the range top doesn’t become hot, so there’s no fire risk if you accidentally leave your stove on.
 All of the energy is transferred directly to the pots and pans, so you won’t waste energy heating up your kitchen, which is probably already uncomfortably hot in the summer.

 Your induction stove, or induction hob, is also energy efficient.
 Your electricity bill should go down, compared to using traditional conduction elements on your stove.
-It’s even more energy-efficient than the newest gas stoves.
+It’s even more energy efficient than the newest gas stoves.

 Because the heating process is electro-magnetic, it’s very easy to control the temperature.
 It’s not like managing an open flame or a hot coil of steel.